 The Indenture Trustee will, on or prior to the Closing Date, cause the Distribution Account to be established in the name of the Indenture Trustee for the benefit of the Secured Parties pursuant to the Indenture.
-The Distribution Account will at all times be maintained in a segregated account within the corporate trust department of a federal or state-chartered depository institution or trust company that has a combined capital and surplus of at least \$50,000,000 and that has a short-term unsecured debt rating of at least "A-1" by S&P, "P-1" by Moody's and "F-1" by Fitch.
+The Distribution Account will at all times be maintained in a segregated account within the corporate trust department of a federal or state-chartered depository institution that has a combined capital and surplus of at least \$50,000,000 and that has a short-term unsecured debt rating or issuer rating of at least "A-2" by S&P, "P-2" by Moody's and "F2" by Fitch; provided that any state-chartered depository institution is subject to regulation regarding fiduciary funds substantially similar to 12 C.F.R. § 9.10(b).
 The Indenture Trustee will, upon receipt, deposit into the Distribution Account (i) investment income earned on the Eligible Investments, (ii) the proceeds from the liquidation of Eligible Investments, (iii) distributions on the IO Q-REMIC Interest, and (iv) the Transfer Amounts, Return Reimbursement Amounts, Capital Contribution Amounts and Return Amounts that become due and payable as described in "- Indenture Events of Default - Remedies; Liquidation of Collateral" below.

 The Custodian will, on or prior to the Closing Date, cause the Custodian Account to be established and held in the name of the Trust subject to the lien of the Indenture Trustee for the benefit of the Secured Parties.
-The Custodian Account will at all times be maintained in a segregated account within the corporate trust department of a federal or state-chartered depository institution or trust company that has a combined capital and surplus of at least \$1,000,000,000 and that has a long-term unsecured debt rating of at least "A" by S&P, "A2" by Moody's and "A" by Fitch.
-The Custodian will deposit the proceeds of the offering of the Notes into the Custodian Account and the Investment Manager will cause the purchase of Eligible Investments pursuant to the Investment Management Agreement.
+The Custodian Account will at all times be maintained in a segregated account within the corporate trust department of a federal or state-chartered depository institution that has a combined capital and surplus of at least \$1,000,000,000 and that has a long-term unsecured debt rating or issuer rating of at least "BBB" by S&P, "Baa2" by Moody's and "BBB" by Fitch.
+The Custodian will deposit the proceeds of the offering of the Notes into the Custodian Account and the Investment Manager will cause the purchase of Eligible Investments pursuant to the Investment Management.
 Amounts on deposit in the Custodian Account may be used to purchase only Eligible Investments.
 All amounts on deposit in the Custodian Account are required to be invested in Eligible Investments prior to the close of business on each Business Day pursuant to the Investment Management Agreement.
 For the avoidance of doubt, in the unlikely event that any cash is on deposit in the Custodian Account after the deadline for investing in Eligible Investments on any Business Day, such cash will be invested in Eligible Investments on the next Business Day pursuant to the Investment Management Agreement.

-All amounts deposited in the Custodian Account, together with any investment property in which funds included in such property are or will be invested or reinvested, and any income or other gain realized from such investments, will be held by the Custodian as part of the Collateral subject to disbursement and withdrawal as described in "- The Collateral Administration Agreement and the Capital Contribution Agreement - The Collateral Administration Agreement" and "Description of the Notes - Interest" and "- Principal" above.
+All amounts deposited in the Custodian Account, together with any investment property in which funds included in such property are or will be invested or reinvested, and any income or other gain realized from such investments, will be held by the Custodian, as part of the Collateral subject to disbursement and withdrawal as described in "- The Collateral Administration Agreement and the Capital Contribution Agreement - The Collateral Administration Agreement" and "Description of the Notes - Interest" and "- Principal" above.
 Such amounts will be invested pursuant to the terms of the Investment Management Agreement.